Voting Record — Patrick Mercer MP, Newark (11109)

 Commons7 May 2008Deferred Division Majorityno Rebel

-18 Apr 2008Became a member of the Home Affairs Committee
+18 Apr 2008Became Member, Home Affairs Committee

 Commons25 Jul 2007The Asylum (Designated States) Order 2007 minorityunknown Unknown